-- Champlain Valley Weatherization offers a variety of services to both homeowners AND renters to improve home energy efficiency and comfort, and to decrease heating bills.
-If you rent, they'll work with your property owner to bring you the benefits of the program at little or no cost to them. - Energy audits to identify potential improvements in energy efficiency comfort, and ways to save money on fuel bills. - Heating systems check-ups to ensure safety, efficiency, and effectiveness. - Free lighting and appliance upgrades (where applicable) through our partnership with Efficiency Vermont. - Renovation construction services from a qualified crew, including materials and supplies.
+- Crisis Fuel is the emergency component of the fuel assistance program.
+CVOEO staff determine Crisis Fuel eligibility and arrange assistance for eligible households directly with their fuel and utility providers.
+Call 1-877-295-7998. - Champlain Valley Weatherization offers a variety of services to both homeowners AND renters to improve home energy efficiency and comfort, and to decrease heating bills.
+If you rent, they'll work with your property owner to bring you the benefits of the program at little or no cost to them. - Energy audits to identify potential improvements in energy efficiency comfort, and ways to save money on fuel bills. - O Heating systems check-ups to ensure safety, efficiency, and effectiveness. - Free lighting and appliance upgrades (where applicable) through our partnership with Efficiency Vermont. - Renovation construction services from a qualified crew, including materials and supplies.